-- 1. Vacancies for any 12-month positions and teacher leadership positions in the bargaining unit will be posted on MCPS Careers. - 2.
+Vacancies for any 12-month positions in the bargaining unit will be posted on MCPS Careers.
 Interested transfer candidates, along with those seeking a promotion and outside candidates, will interview directly with supervisors for the posted vacancy.

-- 3. If the vacancy occurs during the school year, and an internal transfer candidate is selected, that candidate may be required to remain in the current position for that fiscal year, or until a replacement is identified, whichever occurs first. - 4.
-Leadership positions will be posted for a minimum of one (1) week (seven calendar days) before a recommendation for hire can be made.
+If the vacancy occurs during the school year, and an internal transfer candidate is selected, that candidate may be required to remain in the current position for that fiscal year, or until a replacement is identified, whichever occurs first.
+Identification of a replacement will be given high priority by Office of Human Resources and Development staff.

-D. MCPS Careers
+F. MCPS Careers

 Unit members will be able to share their résumés and job profiles on MCPS Careers for any posted position.
-Staff who wish to transfer from full-time positions to part-time positions, or vice versa, should apply to positions of interest on MCPS Careers (or its digital equivalent).
+Staff who wish to transfer from full-time positions to part time positions, or vice versa, should apply to positions of interest on MCPS Careers (or its digital equivalent).
 All vacancies will be posted in MCPS Careers.

-E. Monitoring Transfers
+G. Monitoring Transfers

-Each week during the transfer season, OHRD will compile and provide information to MCEA on the number of voluntary transfers from individual schools.
+Each week during the involuntary and voluntary transfer season, the Office of Human Resources and Development will compile and provide information to the OTLS and MCEA on the numbers of involuntary transfers and the number of voluntary transfers from individual schools.